SuzanneRashka/Angular_project/README.md

 # Angular_project
-This is an angular crud app
+This is an angular crud app turned login/register template